TrangDataforlife/HR_Dashboard/README.md

 <td><img src="forecast.JPG" width="1000"/></td>
 </p>

-**If we don't have any actions to enhance retention rate, the early attrition is more likely happen in the future.
+**Problem: If we don't have any actions to enhance retention rate, the early attrition is more likely happen in the future.
 Consequently, the human management is ineffective & the skilled, young, and energy human source is shortage, especially gen Z.**
 ---
 # Insights Deep Dive
 ### Demographic Analysis: